 - Kids’ bathroom: complete remodel.
 Possibly add a tub by repurposing space from an adjacent closet.

 Whew!
 Where to start?
-At steveworks, our Design/Build Process is what we use to guide every single project, no matter what the size.
-After learning what they hoped to achieve in their home, we created a draft scope of work and a rough budget which included a detailed list of each element of the project.
-This allows the homeowners to ask informed questions, and, several weeks later, they were happy with the direction we were heading and we moved into the design phase.
+At steveworks, our design/build process is used to guide every single project, no matter what the size.
+After learning what the family hoped to achieve in their home, we created a draft scope of work and a rough budget that included a detailed list of each element of the project.
+This allowed the homeowners to ask informed questions, and several weeks later, they were happy with the direction we were heading, and we moved into the design phase.

 Tova Greenberg is our inhouse designer.
 She spent weeks working with the homeowners, exchanging ideas and developing a design that would achieve their goals and stay within a budget range that they were comfortable with.

 While we had first met the homeowners in January, by the time we were knee deep in the design phase, the coronavirus pandemic had shut down, well, everything.
 Fortunately, between Zoom, emails, and phone calls we were able to finalize the design plan so that, by the time Massachusetts started to open back up, we were ready to meet with the homeowners at Boston Building Resources to choose cabinets and look at flooring.
 Cabinets have a longer lead time, so they are one of the most important design elements to pin down early in the process.